Sickjuicy/caddy-ipv64/README.md

 ## Tips

-- If you see “No TXT record found during secondary validation”, increase `delete_delay_seconds` or use authoritative ipv64 resolvers first.
+- If you see “No TXT record found during secondary validation”, increase `delete_delay_seconds` and/or prioritize authoritative ipv64 resolvers.
-- Use Let’s Encrypt staging while testing to avoid rate limits.
+- For testing, use Let’s Encrypt staging to avoid rate limits.

 ## Troubleshooting

 - ipv64 API 400 "domain not found":
-	- Ensure the subzone actually exists in your ipv64 account.
+  - Ensure the subzone exists in your ipv64 account.
-	- With autodetection, the provider infers the subzone from your hostname; double-check logs for `cfg_domain`.
+  - With auto-detection, the provider infers the subzone from your hostname; check logs for `cfg_domain`.
   - You can always override by explicitly setting `domain` in the Caddyfile.
 - "api_token must be set":
   - Set `IPV64_API_TOKEN` in the environment or specify `api_token` in the Caddyfile/JSON config.

 ## References & internals

 - ipv64.net: https://ipv64.net — DNS hosting service used by this provider.
-- ipv64 API: this module talks to https://ipv64.net/api.php using a Bearer token to create and delete TXT records for ACME DNS-01.
+- ipv64 API: this module uses https://ipv64.net/api.php with a bearer token to create/delete TXT records for ACME DNS-01.
-- Caddy/CertMagic: issuance is handled by Caddy via CertMagic (https://github.com/caddyserver/certmagic) using the DNS challenge.
+- Caddy/CertMagic: issuance via CertMagic (https://github.com/caddyserver/certmagic) using the DNS challenge.
-- libdns: the provider implements the libdns-style interfaces (AppendRecords/DeleteRecords) expected by Caddy’s DNS plugin system.
+- libdns: the provider implements the libdns interfaces (AppendRecords/DeleteRecords) expected by Caddy’s DNS plugin bridge.
-- Resolvers: by default, ipv64 nameservers (e.g., ns1.ipv64.de, ns2.ipv64.de) are preferred for propagation checks, with public resolvers as fallbacks.
+- Resolvers: by default, authoritative ipv64 nameservers (e.g., ns1.ipv64.net, ns2.ipv64.net) are prioritized, then public resolvers.